tstone/frontbox-rs/README.md

 #### Types of Systems

-- `System` - Plain vanilla system which can be started on boot
+- `System` - System which can be started on boot
 - `SpawnableSystem` - System which can be dynamically started at runtime.
 Must be `Send + Sync` compatible
 - `ChildSystem` - System which can be managed within a group (see "System Groups" below).
 Must implement `Clone`.

 ### Events

-Frontbox systems primarily interact with events.
-Events are handled with the `on_event` handler.
+Frontbox systems receive events through the `on_event` handler.

 ```rust
 impl System for Example {